First-time buyer

 A first-time buyer (FTB) is a potential house buyer who has not previously purchased a residential property.
 The term is primarily used in the British, Irish, Canadian, and U.S. property markets, as well as other countries.

 Characteristics

-The median age of US homebuyers has increased in recent decades, for both first-time buyers (+9 years since 1981) and repeat buyers (+25 years), and all buyers overall (+26 years).
+The median age of US homebuyers has increased in recent decades, for both first-time buyers and repeat buyers.

 A first-time buyer is usually desirable to a seller as they do not have to sell a property, and as such will not involve a housing chain.

 In the US, Canada, and Australia, the average age of first-time buyers is usually around their mid-30s, while in the UK it's between 25 and 34 years old.

 Decision to buy a home

 There are many factors a first-time buyer may need to consider before purchasing their first property; how much initial cash they will need for stamp duty and any solicitors fees, and if they need to arrange a mortgage how much are they able to afford.

 In many countries such as United Kingdom, Canada and Australia home ownership is seen as a natural step in the life cycle and the natural form of property tenure.
 Canada and Australia have some of the most ownership rate in word (all above 65%) home ownership.
 Ireland has one of the highest proportions of owner-occupiers in the EU at around 80%.